 There has been an increase in deaths in Dr Kenneth Kaunda and Bojanala Platinum district (Figure 27).
-Weekly deaths during the fourth wave were lower than the weekly numbers of deaths at the peak of the second and third waves in all districts.
+Weekly deaths at the peak of the fourth wave were lower than the weekly numbers of deaths at the peak of the second and third waves in all districts.